ak10net/ak10net.github.io/_posts/2021-02-01-recommender-system.md

 3. *Interactions* - We also need interactions of users and product it could be explcit interaction such as rating or implicit interaction such as purchase, view etc.

-## There can be several basis for recommendations
+## There can be several basis for recommendations:-

 1. *Frequency based recommendations* - Why not recommend top items to everyone think of it like youtube trending recommendations.
 Those are items that got most like / views in certain time period in particular geography so they are recommended to all.